emberjs/rfcs/text/1046-template-tag-in-routes.md

 ## Motivation

 We are rapidly approaching the point where Template Tag is the recommended way to author components.
 This means using `.gjs` (or `.gts`) files that combine your template and Javascript into one file.
-But you cannot currently use Template Tag to author the top-level templates invokes by the router (`app/templates/*.hbs`).
+But you cannot currently use Template Tag to author the top-level templates invoked by the router (`app/templates/*.hbs`).

 This inconsistency is especially apparent when working on teaching materials for new users.
 Making people learn both `.hbs` with global component resolution and `.gjs` with strict template resolution before they can even make their first component is unreasonable.